ShivanshGarg007/Follow_along_project/README.md

 ## Milestone 5: Creating the Signup Page 🚀

-In **Milestone 5**, we focused on building the frontend Sign-Up page and implementing client-side form validation.

 ### ✅ **Sign-Up Page UI Development**
-- Created the user interface for the Sign-Up page using HTML and CSS (likely with Tailwind CSS).
+- Created the user interface for the Sign-Up page using Tailwind CSS.
 - Included fields for name, email, and password.
 - Designed the page to be user-friendly and visually appealing.